Find A Niche

 September – “Classic” – A book by an original Christian thinker in history, such as St. Augustine, Martin Luther, or Jonathan Edwards

 October – Miscellaneous – I usually try to pick a new book on a specific topic, such as evangelism, culture making, etc.

 November – Theology – This is any book dealing with a theological topic, such as God’s love, predestination, etc. Usually this is from the Reformed tradition.

 December – “Abstract” – These books are meant to get me “thinking outside the box” and seeing things from a different perspective.
 C.S.
 Lewis is a favorite here.

 January – History – A book focusing on a topic in American (usually) religious history.
 Some favorite authors are George Marsden, Mark Noll, John Fea, and Thomas Kidd.

-By the end of the year, I will have read about 18 books outside of school (three in each subcategory).
+By the end of the year, I will have read at least** 12 books (two in each subcategory).
 Although this sounds like a lot, I get through it rather easily by dividing the number of pages by the number of days in a month.
 Depending on how long the book is, this usually only amounts to about 15 pages per day – very doable during a lunch break!